• Skip to primary navigation

 • Canned lentils.
 Substitute (pre-cooked) canned lentils to make life even easier.

-• Gluten-free version: Substitute gluten-free Worcestershire sauce (find a brand that doesn't contain barley malt vinegar) and gluten-free bread.
+• Gluten-free sloppy joes: Substitute gluten-free Worcestershire sauce (find a brand that doesn't contain barley malt vinegar) and gluten-free bread.

-• Make it vegan: Substitute vegan Worcestershire sauce (without anchovies) for vegan sloppy joes.
+• Vegan sloppy joes: Substitute vegan Worcestershire sauce (without anchovies) for a vegan version.

 • Red lentils: Bring water/vegetable broth to a boil, add lentils, and cook for 10 minutes or until tender.
 (Red lentils cook faster than green lentils and are less firm when cooked).

 • Maple syrup.
 Out of maple syrup?
-Don't fret - see my list of the best maple syrup substitutes!
+Don't fret - see my list of the best maple syrup alternatives!

 🔪 How To Make Vegetarian Sloppy Joes